-Centra has energy purchase commitments of \$69 million (2010 - \$87 million) that relate to future purchases of natural gas (including transportation and storage contracts), the majority of which expire in 2013.
+Centra has energy purchase commitments of \$39 million (2011 - \$69 million) that relate to future purchases of natural gas (including transportation and storage contracts), which expire in 2013.

 Centra has various legal and operational matters pending.
 It is not possible at this time to predict with any certainty the outcome of these matters.
 Management believes that any settlements related to these matters will not have a material effect on Centra's financial position or results of operations.